unoms/shoppnig-cart/readme.md

+#A shopping cart JS front-end application

-This is only front-end application which represents functionality for a shopping cart.
+This is a front-end application which represents functionality for a shopping cart.

+##Features

-The application is based on a MVC pattern.
-The Order.js is a model and there are some tests for it written on jest.
+*The application is based on pure JS and a MVC pattern.

+*The Order.js is a model and there are some tests for it written on jest.

-UImain.js and
+*UImain.js and